kiwiirc/webircgateway/README.md

 Note: All filenames within the configuration file are relative to the configuration file itself unless the filename starts with "/" which makes it an absolute path.

 ### Recommendations
 To ensure web clients can connect to your network and to try keep some consistency between networks:

-1. Run the websocketgateway server over HTTPS.
-Without it, clients running on HTTPS may be blocked from connecting by their browser.
+1. Run the webircgateway server over HTTPS.
+Without it, clients running on HTTPS pages may be blocked from connecting by their browser.
 You can use https://letsencrypt.org/ for a free signed certificate.
 2. Stick to the default engine paths (eg. /webirc/websocket/) and standard web ports (80, 443 for HTTPS) so that clients will know where to connect to.
 3. Configure WEBIRC for your IRC servers.
 This will show the users correct hostname on your network so that bans work.
 4. Treat IRC connections made from webircgateway the same as any other IRC connection.
 Ban evasion and other difficulties arise when networks change web users hostnames / idents.
 If you must, try setting the users realname field instead.
 5. If your network uses `irc.network.org`, use `ws.network.org` to point to your webircgateway.
-6. Although available, disable identd lookups for webircgateway clients.
-There are no benefits while potentially slowing the connection down.
+6. Disable identd lookups for webircgateway clients.
+There are no benefits and will only slow the connection down.

 ### License
 ~~~